PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/RaidCode.md

 For example: “12344444”, “78966666”, etc...
 The purpose of repeating the last digit is to make it easier for raiders to enter the code.

-When using a random raid code, the contents of `RAID_CODE` are used to generate a starting seed for the RNG.
+When using a random raid code, the **Raid Code** box is used to generate a starting seed for the RNG.
 If you don’t know what that means, just ignore it and leave it as is.

 <hr>